 When using the Dynasplint System the key to its success is the amount of time the joint can spend at or near its available end range.
 So, time is the most important factor to the success of the splint.
 Tension should only be increased once you are able to wear the splint for the recommended time.

 9) How do I pay for this?

 When Dynasplint Systems, Inc. (DSI) receives an order for a Dynasplint System from your physician, a DSI colleague will contact your insurance company to verify coverage.
 Most insurance companies cover a portion of the monthly cost for many Dynasplint Systems.
 Once your benefits have been verified, your local DSI Sales Consultant will contact you to discuss your specific coverage.
 During this conversation, you will be informed of the portion of the charges that your insurance company is expected to cover and the remaining percentage which will be your responsibility.
-If you have coverage through more than one health insurance plan, such as Medicare and a supplemental insurance plan, you should have little to no out-of-pocket costs for the use of a Dynasplint System.

 11) When should I wear the splint?